“My pain fits in the palm of your freezing hand

 Don’t get me wrong, folklore was strong in the songwriting department as well, and didn’t come off as dishonest or anything, and I’m not saying it wasn’t emotional and well-done.
 However, I do think that it missed the mark a bit when it came to the instrumentation; too many songs blended together, and for me, this resulted in much of the emotional message getting diluted.
 I was zoning in and out because the instrumental aspects weren’t interesting enough for me (exile (feat.
 Bon Iver) is an absolute masterpiece though; it makes me want to learn piano just to play it).

 This is an issue that evermore avoids entirely, in my opinion, and so when Taylor’s incredible lyricism and songwriting skills met the proper instrumental backdrop, it felt like magic to me.
 It still does.

 I honestly don’t think there’s a song I dislike on the album.
 Of course, I have favourites (willow, champagne problems, no body, no crime (feat.
 HAIM), ivy) and least favourites (happiness, coney island (feat.
-The National)) like with any album, but to make a project unique and cohesive enough in a genre you haven’t touched in a while without having a single dud is pretty impressive.
+The National)) like with any album, but to make a project unique and cohesive enough in a genre you haven’t touched in a while without a single dud is impressive.